mniabedii/signal-processing-coursework/README.md

 ## Structure

 - `/code/`: MATLAB `.m` files for each task
-- `/report/`: PDF reports explaining each task
+- `/report/`: PDF reports explaining each task and exported figures
-- `/figures/`: Exported plots
 - `/audio/`: Sample files used

 ## How to Run